Filter Options

 Can I combine a Masai Mara tour with a beach holiday?

 “Yes, it should be easy to combine 5 days on safari in the Masai Mara with time spent by the beach.
 This is a common arrangement and will most likely involve flying from the Masai Mara to Nairobi’s Wilson Airport and taking a connecting plane to the coast.
 There may also be a direct flight between the two, although these are less common.
-Most safari tour operators in Kenya can make the necessary arrangements: if a safari company can’t do this, find one who can!
+Most safari tour operators in Kenya can make the necessary arrangements: if a safari company can’t do this, find one that can!
 Most beach holidays in Kenya center on Diani Beach, around Mombasa, or even the Lamu Archipelago on the northern coast.
 It might also be possible to combine time in the Masai Mara with a beach holiday in Zanzibar (which lies southeast of Kenya, off the coast of Tanzania, the country to which Zanzibar belongs).”

 7